Published on: 16 May 2012 in Campaigns

 Women directors come together to tackle industry issues

-Beryl Richards, DUK Board Member updates us on the first meeting of our female directors group.
+Beryl Richards, Directors UK Board Member updates us on the first meeting of our female directors group.

 Like me, my drama colleagues were worried that it seems like there are no more women directors working in drama than there were 20 years ago.
 In factual there are more, but there’s a big drop off after the age of 35.